 Scale the bedroom:

-A common complaint people make is about the size of their bedrooms.
-And while some bedrooms are certainly smaller than others, there are ways to work within the confines of any space – you just have to get creative.
+While some bedrooms are certainly smaller than others, there are ways to work within the confines of any space – you just have to get creative.